Ma124/Licenses/README.md

-# MIT
+# Licenses
-A collection of modified MIT licenses
+A collection of licenses